 Can I freeze French Silk Pie?

+Yes!
 And this is one of the best things about this chocolate pie recipe, as it’s amazing frozen and thaws perfectly if you prefer to serve it chilled.
-My husband even prefers this French Silk Pie frozen!
+My husband even prefers this french silk pie frozen!

 Pin this recipe to save for laterPin this recipe to your favorite board